Japan for the First Time

 Activities To Do:

-Visit Japanese bars - Japan is truly the city that never sleeps (but when it does, it is in odd places, like park benches and subway cars)
+Visit Japanese bars - Japan is truly the country that never sleeps (but when it does, it is in odd places, like park benches and subway cars!)

 Drink rice wine